Frequently Asked Questions

 What if my proxy runs only on http: protocol?

-You can achieve this by sending HTTPS traffic to the proxy server using plain http, Change the variable HTTPS_PROXY to be as follows:
+You can achieve this by sending HTTPS traffic to the proxy server using plain http.
+Change the variable HTTPS_PROXY to the following:

 HTTPS_PROXY=https://<proxyIP>:<proxyPort> -> HTTPS_PROXY=http://<proxyIP>:<proxyPort>